ninosanta/CS50-Python-notes/README.md

 # Introduction to Python
 These are the notes I took following CS50's Introduction to Programming with Python.
+The repository also contains my solutions to some Problem Sets.

 ## Resources
 * [YouTube Playlist of CS50P](https://www.youtube.com/playlist?list=PLhQjrBD2T3817j24-GogXmWqO5Q5vYy0V)